 There are three large flat screen TV’s are to be found throughout the upper and lowers decks to keep you informed and entertained.
 Electricity on-board is 240v with Australian power sockets.

-All inclusive 7 night itineraries start from AUD 4,300 per person in a Deluxe, and AUD 3,800 per person in a Classic cabin.
+All inclusive 7 night itineraries start from AUD 4,300 per person in a Deluxe, and AUD 3,800 per person in a Classic cabin in 2020.
+From 2021, prices are AUD 4,400 per person in a Deluxe, and AUD 3,900 per person in a Classic cabin.

 |2020 Season Availability||Deluxe Cabin||Classic Cabin|